 Different cutaneous manifestations have been described in the setting of COVID-19.
 Although their pathogenic mechanisms are still unclear, hyperactive immune response, complement activation and microvascular injury have been implicated.
 The possible relationship between skin manifestations and COVID-19 is an important aspect that deserves great attention and efforts in order to improve our understanding of such phenomena.
-On the other hand, the contributing role of other infectious agents, patient comorbidities, immune status, concurrent treatments and other still undefined factors remains speculative.
+On the other hand, the contributing roles of other infectious agents, patient comorbidities, immune status, concurrent treatments and other still undefined factors remain speculative.

-The presence of cutaneous findings that can lead to suspect COVID-19 and identify potentially contagious cases with indolent course puts dermatologists in a relevant position.
+The presence of cutaneous findings that can lead to suspicion of COVID-19 and identify potentially contagious cases with an indolent course puts dermatologists in a relevant position.
 Furthermore, the role of COVID-19-associated skin manifestations as prognostic markers needs to be further deepened.

-However, literature reports indicated a great heterogeneity in cutaneous manifestations, their latency periods and associated extracutaneous symptoms.
-Moreover, difficulties are increased by the possible occurrence of skin lesions in paucisymptomatic or asymptomatic subjects.
-Wide use of reliable serologic assays can have an important value.
-Moreover, in future studies it would be useful to assess the viral load in different timepoints,47 and to detect viral RNA or particles within lesional skin.
+However, literature reports indicated a great heterogeneity in cutaneous manifestations, and their latency periods and associated extracutaneous symptoms.
+Moreover, difficulties are increased by the possible occurrence of skin lesions in paucisymptomatic or asymptomatic patients.
+Wide use of reliable serological assays will be important.
+Moreover, in future studies it would be useful to assess the viral load at different timepoints,47 and to detect viral RNA or particles within lesional skin.